Paddy Finucane: Early life

 In summer 1932, the Finucane brothers were taken to an air show at Baldonnel and had a 10-minute flight.
-Brendan expressed his desire to become a pilot, an ambition which strengthened during holiday visits to air shows at Swaythling and Eastleigh airfields.
+Brendan expressed his desire to become a pilot, an ambition which strengthened during holiday visits to air shows at Swaythling and Eastleigh airfields in Hampshire, England.
 In August 1933, the family moved to New Grange Road, Cabra.
 Brendan started school at the Christian Brothers O'Connell School, a distinguished Roman Catholic school in North Richmond Street.
 There he became a successful rugby player, rower and a champion boxer.
-Among his classmates were future Gaelic football stars Michael O'Hehir and Philip Greene.
+Among his classmates were future radio and TV sports commentators Michael O'Hehir and Philip Greene.

-After a visit to England in July 1936 Thomas Finucane, now a company director, decided to establish an office in the West End of London.
-In November 1936, the family moved to England permanently and bought a house at 26 Castlegate, Richmond, which was then in Surrey and is now in the London Borough of Richmond upon Thames.
+After a visit to the United Kingdom in July 1936 Thomas Finucane, now a company director, decided to establish an office in the West End of London.
+In November 1936, the family moved to Britain permanently and bought a house at 26 Castlegate, Richmond, which was then in Surrey and is now in the London Borough of Richmond upon Thames.
 Brendan was sent to Cardinal Vaughan Memorial School.
 Brendan completed his schooling with good qualifications.
 He started in an office job as an accountant, which he loathed.
 In 1937, the RAF began offering short-service commissions (SSC) to lower-class persons who met the academic standard.
 It offered a four-year term as a junior rank, on squadron service with flying lessons.
 A further six years would be spent on the reserve list.
 In November 1937, Brendan approached his father about joining the British Armed Forces.
 Despite his Republican past, the senior Finucane agreed, believing a military career would provide a sense of direction lacking in his own youth.
 His parents cashed in their insurance policies, even though they needed the money and Thomas Andrew Finucane had been made unemployed.